cupcake-recipes.com

 • In a large bowl, cream together the softened butter and peanut butter until smooth.

-• Add the granulated sugar and brown sugar and beat until light and fluffy.
+• Add the granulated sugar and brown sugar to the bowl and beat until light and fluffy.

 • Roll dough into 1-inch balls and place them about 2 inches apart on the prepared baking sheets.

-• Use a fork to press down on each cookie in a crisscross pattern.
+• Using a fork, gently press down on each cookie to create a crisscross pattern.
+This helps them bake evenly and gives them their signature look.

 • Let the cookies cool on the baking sheets for a few minutes before transferring them to a wire rack to cool completely.